poojasgandhi/TVshow_Office_NLTK/README.md

 A data science project to learn the NLTK package by exploring insights from scripts of the show The Office, one of my all time favourites

 ### Data Source
 Data was downloaded from the following source.
-It contains lines of all scenes in 9 seasons and 201 episodes in total https://www.reddit.com/r/datasets/comments/6yt3og/every_line_from_every_episode_of_the_office_us/
+It contains lines from all scenes across 9 seasons and 201 episodes in total https://www.reddit.com/r/datasets/comments/6yt3og/every_line_from_every_episode_of_the_office_us/

 ### Data Preparation